CogentRoleplayCommunity/FogentRoleplay/README.md

 - **Elegant and Intuative Rules:** While other TTRPGs require multiple books worth of rules to play, by contrast, Fogent Roleplay has ~40 pages of core rules, much of which consist of examples.
 This makes Fogent Roleplay extremely easy for new Players/Narrators to pick up.
 - **Narrative Focused:** Most TTRPGs feel very different in and out of combat, with non-combat roleplay having great narrative flow where your character can attempt anything that seems reasonable and combat feeling basically like a video game where characters can only perform the exact actions as described in the rules.
 Fogent Roleplay elegantly manages to handle combat within the narrative flow while still having balanced/tatical combat.
 Combat in Fogent Roleplay feels more like an awesome fight scene in a movie or book, rather than video game characters just trying to get each other to 0 HP.
-- **Off Loading Complexity to the Narrative:** Fogent Roleplay's rules are purposfully built to be elegant, intuative, and to off load as much complexity to the narrative as possible.
+- **Off Loading Complexity to the Narrative:** The rules are purposfully built to off load as much complexity to the narrative as possible.
 Instead of any rule complexity/edge case turing into a legal battle between the players and narrator, it just becomes a discussion about what would narratively make sense.
-Therefore, what is best for your character in terms of the context of the rules and narrative are actually the same thing!
+Therefore, what is best for your character in terms of the context of the rules and what is most narratively satisfying for the are actually the same thing!
 - **Setting Agnostic:** Unlike most TTRPGs, Fogent Roleplay and it's rules aren't tied any setting.
 It can easily be used to run games in existing settings or in brand-new ones you create.
 This way, your group could learn one easy-to-use system to play settings such as medieval fantasy, cyberpunk, galactic warfare, survival horror, etc...
 This makes Fogent Roleplay great for world builders and authors looking to collabritevely create/reveal their worlds.

 What makes Fogent Roleplay different then Cogent Roleplay: